cryptpad/blueprints/README.md

 <!-- XXX Document "automatically generated mermaid.js roadmap diagram" -->

-This file contains the home page of the project with roadmap generation.
+This file contains the home page of the project with automatic roadmap generation.

 #### Roadmap